nils-ohlmeier/steeplechase/README.md

 Download and unpack the Firefox build and the test package on the controller machine.
 Assuming you've unpacked the Firefox build to /tmp/firefox and the tests to /tmp/test-package, to run tests, execute:

-    python steeplechase/runsteeplechase.py --binary=/tmp/firefox/firefox --specialpowers-path=/tmp/test-package/steeplechase/specialpowers --prefs-file=/tmp/test-package/steeplechase/prefs_general.js --host1=<client 1 address> --host2=<client 2 address> --signalling-server=http://<signalling server address:port>/ /tmp/test-package/steeplechase/tests/steeplechase.ini
+    python steeplechase/runsteeplechase.py --binary=/tmp/firefox/firefox --specialpowers-path=/tmp/test-package/steeplechase/specialpowers --prefs-file=/tmp/test-package/steeplechase/prefs_general.js --host1=<client 1 address> --host2=<client 2 address> --signalling-server=http://<signalling server address:port>/ --html-manifest=/tmp/test-package/steeplechase/tests/steeplechase.ini

 `--host1` and `--host2` in this commandline should specify the IP address (and port if necessary) of the client machines running Negatus. `--signalling-server` should specify the full URL of the signalling server wherever it is running.
-The final argument is the test manifest containing the list of tests to use.
+The `--html-manifest` argument specifies the test manifest containing the list of tests to use.
 You can use the manifest from the Firefox test package, or run the tests contained in the `sample_tests` directory in this repository.

 [WebRTC]: http://www.webrtc.org/
 [Negatus]: https://github.com/mozilla/Negatus